 Note: Enrolling in this course requires having 90 credits and a 3.0 GPA.

 After completing this course, you will be able to:

 - Define the field of social entrepreneurship and key traits of social entrepreneurs.

 - Describe and apply key theories and concepts in the field of social entrepreneurship.

 - Describe and apply the theories from the Lean Startup and Business Models needed to rapidly adapt to uncertain environments facing social entrepreneurs.

 - Conduct a detailed analysis of an organization to assess which initiatives are contributing the most (and least) to its mission impact and revenue sustainability.

-- Synthesize and present theories and concepts of social entrepreneurship into a “pitch deck” presentation to use to persuade potential supporters of their initiative.
+- Synthesize and present theories and concepts of social entrepreneurship.
+You will do this in a “pitch deck” presentation that you could use to persuade potential supporters of your initiative.